firefoxfoxthrot/developer-web-site/_pages/sskr-faq.md

 1. Compatibility with BIP-39.
 2. Implementation of two-level shares.
-3. Encoding of shares as ByteWords.
+3. Encoding of shares as Bytewords.
 4. Integration with URs.

 ### What are Two-Level Shares?